k33bs/HellPad/README.md

 ### v1.1.3

-- **Loadout Grid Reader** - Automatically detect equipped stratagems from the mission screen
+- **Auto-Detect Loadout** - Automatically detect equipped stratagems from the mission screen
   - Press Option+0 to capture and identify your current loadout from the game
   - Uses Vision framework for accurate icon matching with multi-signal scoring
-  - Debug mode (Option+0) shows detection details and weight tuning sliders
+  - Detected stratagems are assigned to slots 3-6 and announced via voice feedback
 - **Voice Announcement for Detected Loadout** - Hear your detected stratagems spoken aloud
   - Announces "loadout: [stratagem1], [stratagem2], ..." when detection succeeds
   - Uses customizable voice and volume settings from Controls tab